Phillip Di Giuseppe

-Phillip Di Giuseppe (born October 9, 1993) is a Canadian professional ice hockey forward for the Manitoba Moose in the American Hockey League (AHL) while under contract to the Winnipeg Jets of the National Hockey League (NHL).
+Phillip Di Giuseppe (born October 9, 1993) is a Canadian professional ice hockey forward for IF Björklöven in the Swedish Hockey League (SHL).
 He was drafted 38th overall by the Carolina Hurricanes in the 2012 NHL entry draft.

 Early life

 Di Giuseppe was born on October 9, 1993, in Maple, Ontario to parents Luciano and Cathy.
 His father works as a general contractor while his mother works in finance.
 He began playing hockey when he was 7.

 Playing career

 Amateur

 Growing up in Ontario, Di Giuseppe played his amateur hockey with the Vaughan Kings in the Greater Toronto Hockey League and the Villanova Knights in the Ontario Junior Hockey League (OJHL).
 During the 2009–10 season with the Knights, he accumulated 16 goals and 31 assists through 56 games.
 At the conclusion of the season, Di Giuseppe was drafted in the 6th round of the 2009 Ontario Hockey League Draft by the Niagara IceDogs.
 Despite being drafted, Di Giuseppe chose to play in the OJHL for the 2010–11 season where he broke out with 24 goals and 39 assists for 63 points.
 He continued his offensive prowess in the 2011 OJHL playoffs by tallying six goals and 10 assists through 10 games.
 Following the 2010–11 OJHL season, Di Giuseppe was selected for the South-East Conference All-Prospects Second Team.